#1060: June 25-28, 2025

 Because I feel like that was when things were at a low point with them in the election area. | ||

-And then things got a lot better. | ||
+And now, and then things got a lot better. | ||

 So no more Angel of Death time. | ||

-Now we're back to Angel of Death Time. | ||
+Now we're back to Angel of Death time. | ||

-Well, you see, the trustee in Alex's bankruptcy case has decided Alex's dad and his wife have to give back that money that he transferred. | ||
+Well, you see, the trustee in Alex's bankruptcy case has decided Alex's father and his wife have to give back that money that he transferred. | ||

-Stole the money they stole? | ||
+All the money they stole? | ||

 Yeah, yeah. | ||

-So this is going to kill Alex's dad, probably. | ||
+So this is going to kill Alex's father, probably. | ||

 Ooh. | ||

-Alex's dad is in bad health, and the stress and the strain of this lawsuit is going to kill him, which is the globalists trying to murder him. | ||
+Alex's father is in bad health and the stress and the strain of this lawsuit is going to kill him. | ||

 That does make sense. | ||

-And in response, Alex's going to have to call in the angel of death. | ||
+And in response, Alex is going to have to call in the Angel of Death. | ||

-He has his aorta at 8-millimeter balloon aneurysm, or whatever you call it. | ||
+He has his aorta at eight mm balloon aneurysm or whatever you call it, he's got his brain stuff blocked. | ||

-Other times he's a zombie and is drooling. | ||
+Sometimes he's cogent, other times he's a zombie and is drooling. | ||

-And his lawyers know that, that are Democrats. | ||
+And his lawyers know that, that are Democrats, we've gotten rid of him. | ||

-And they go, oh, God, Dr. Jones is about to die. | ||
+And they go, oh God, doctor Jones is about to die. | ||

-So let's sue him again to mess with Alex Jones while they accuse me of harassing him. | ||
+So let's sue him again to mess with Alex Jones while they accuse me of harassing. | ||

 That's the reality. | ||